carbon-data-specification/Customer-Data/docs/use-cases.md

 data can be easily obtained, analyzed, and combined from multiple sources (e.g. companies with buildings in multiple utility territories).

+* **Standardized Customer Datasets:**
+In order to perform the needed calculations for carbon accounting and other Use Cases, a comprehensive dataset with the appropriate data fields must be provided.
+Which data fields, granularity, and time periods are needed are highly use-case dependent, but without requirements to follow, utilities may not provide access to adequate datasets to satisfy an intended use case's needs.
+Thus, specifications to address this use case must consider what specific datasets are required for common use cases in addition to how the data should be formatted and accessed.

 * **Privacy, Consent, and Security:**
 Since carbon accounting is typically for specific entities, the actual utility data of that specific entity is required to perform